JoaoM199/integrative-project/README.md

 ## How to install
 ### Microsoft Windows
-1. Download the installer on packages section
+1. Download the file "aqcalc-0.1-win-beta.zip" on releases section
 2. Extract the files to desired folder
 3. Double click on init.exe